Indian Motor Tariff (IMT) for Two-Wheelers in India

 In other words, you don’t pay extra for IMT-22, but you also don’t get a discount for accepting it – it simply reduces the insurer’s payout per claim.
 (IRDAI’s General Rule GR.40 sets this deductible amount).

-No notable exclusions are added by IMT-22 beyond normal ones.
+No notable exclusions are added by IMT-22 beyond those already present.

 But accident damage is covered above the deductible.
 Section II (third-party liability) is unaffected by IMT-22; it does not impose any deductible on liability claims (only on section I own damage claims).